Alliance Virtual Offices

 2. Terms and Conditions

-Alliance reserves the right to modify the terms and conditions of this Agreement at any time in its sole discretion, so please review this page periodically.
+Alliance reserves the right to modify the terms and conditions of this Agreement and the Partner Service Order Form at any time in its sole discretion, so please review this page periodically.
 The effective date of this agreement is set forth in the Partner Service Order Form, and if Alliance updates or changes the terms, we will post a new version here with the date on which all changes become effective.
 Your continued provision of the Services after any change to these terms constitutes Your agreement to those new or changed terms.

 3. Alliance Agrees to:

-1. Pay the Company monthly for the Services ordered via electronic transmission by Alliance or Clients at the fixed rate as stated in Exhibit A Partner Setup Form which is incorporated herein and in accordance with Section C.3.
+1. Pay the Company monthly for the Services ordered via electronic transmission by Alliance or Clients at the fixed rate as stated in the Partner Service Order Form which is incorporated herein and in accordance with Section C.3.

-2. Pay the Company monthly for physical space rental or related Services ordered via electronic transmission by Alliance or Clients at the rates stated in Exhibit A Partner Setup Form and in accordance with Section C.3.
+2. Pay the Company monthly for physical space rental or related Services ordered via electronic transmission by Alliance or Clients at the rates stated in Partner Service Order Form and in accordance with Section C.3.

 3. Pay the Company for Clients whose payments are successfully charged and invoiced to Alliance by Company.
-Alliance will process payments to Company by the 15th of each month, with a maximum of “Net 30” terms.
+Alliance will process payments to Company under “Net 30” terms.

 4. Provide the Company with the required governmental documentation for compliance purposes.
 Company shall comply with all governmental regulations regarding such documentation.